vanbatphuctai/E-commerce-Traffic-to-Transaction-Analysis-SQL-BigQuery/README.md

 ## 📌 Background & Business Context

-In today’s **data-driven e-commerce environment**, understanding how users interact with a website is essential for **optimizing conversion rates** and driving **sustainable revenue growth**.

-This project analyzes **website performance** and **customer purchasing behavior** using **SQL in Google BigQuery**.
-By transforming **raw session-level analytics data** into **structured insights**, the project supports **data-informed decision-making** across **marketing, product, and business strategy** functions.
+This project focuses on analyzing **website performance data** for an online retail business operating in the **apparel and lifestyle segment**.
+The company’s primary revenue channel is its **e-commerce website**, where customers browse products, add items to cart, and complete purchases.

+The dataset captures detailed **website interaction data**, including **sessions, pageviews, traffic sources, add-to-cart actions, transactions, and revenue**.
+This enables a structured analysis of **user behavior** and **conversion performance** directly on the website.

 ---

-## 🎯 Key Business Questions
+### 🎯 Business Objective

+The objective is to evaluate how effectively the website converts **traffic into revenue** by analyzing:

-- 📈 Evaluate how **traffic, engagement, and transaction trends** evolve over time to identify growth patterns and performance gaps.
+- Traffic and engagement trends over time

-- 💰 Identify **high-performing acquisition channels** that drive the strongest revenue contribution and ROI.

-- 👥 Compare **purchaser vs. non-purchaser behavior** to uncover key behavioral drivers influencing conversion.
+- Bounce rate and acquisition channel quality

-- 🔄 Analyze the **end-to-end conversion funnel** (product view → add to cart → purchase) to detect drop-offs and optimization opportunities.
+- Conversion funnel performance (view → cart → purchase)
+- Revenue per session and per purchasing user
+- Product-level purchasing behavior

+The goal is to determine whether website traffic translates into **sustainable engagement and sales performance**.

 ---

+### ❓ Key Business Questions

+- How do traffic, engagement, and transaction trends evolve over time?
+- Which acquisition channels generate the highest revenue contribution and ROI?
+- Where are the major drop-offs in the conversion funnel?
+- How does purchaser behavior differ from non-purchasers?
+- Is the website maximizing revenue per session?

+---

+### ❗ Business Impact

+For an e-commerce business, the website is the **core revenue engine**.
+Without structured performance analysis:

+- High bounce rates may remain undetected
+- Funnel inefficiencies may limit conversion growth
+- Marketing spend may not align with revenue impact

+This project demonstrates the ability to transform raw behavioral data into **actionable insights**, supporting data-driven optimization of traffic quality, user experience, and conversion performance.

+---

-## 👥 Target Audience
+### 👥 Target Audience

 This analysis is relevant for: